danilo90lan/T1A3-School_manager-Terminal_application/README.md

 - Creating Student and Teacher instances with various subjects and courses.
 - Validating that filtered results match expected criteria and that edge cases (like no matches) are handled correctly.

-I will use assert statements with pytest to ensure that the tests validate expected outcomes in an afficient way.
+I use assert statements with pytest to ensure that the tests validate expected outcomes in an afficient way.